The Worst Invasive Plants in Florida

 Are you tired of always having to mow your lawn?
-Or do you have hard-to-reach spots that get overgrown too quickly?
+Do you have hard-to-reach spots that get overgrown too quickly?
 If so, perennial peanut might be the solution!
 This tough, low-growing plant requires very little maintenance, thrives in Florida's climate, and can even suppress weed growth.
-If you're looking for an easy care, environmentally friendly grass alternative for your landscape, read on to find out more.
+If you're looking for an easy care, environmentally friendly alternative to grass for your landscape, read on to find out more.

-Perennial peanut is a relative of common peanut - the edible kind.
+Perennial peanut, sometimes known as peanut grass, is a relative of common peanut - the edible kind.
 However, this variety doesn't produce edible peanuts.
-Instead, it grows small, bright yellow flowers from spring through summer until the first frost.
+Instead, it grows dense foliage and small, bright yellow flowers from spring through summer until the first frost.
 Because they are low-growing, perennial peanut plants don't need mowing.

-This plant will do well even in nutrient-poor soils because of its ability to produce nitrogen.
+This plant is an excellent choice for nutrient-poor soils because of its ability to produce nitrogen.
 Like other varieties of peanut, this plant can even improve soil fertility.
 It is somewhat salt-tolerant, so is well suited to coastal areas with high salinity.
 Perennial peanut's mat of rhizomes - that is, horizontal stems that grow under the ground - can be beneficial for erosion control as well.

-Perennial peanut is a great choice in environmental terms.
-It doesn't need a lot of water or fertilizer and helps pollinators like bees by providing food for them.
+Peanut grass is a great choice in environmental terms.
+It doesn't need a lot of water or supplemental nitrogen and helps pollinators like bees by providing food for them.
 It also naturally resists pests and suppresses weeds, reducing the need for harmful chemicals.

 In addition to all the other benefits, this ornamental peanut's flowers are edible too!
 They have a pleasant nutty taste and can be added to salads.